-If you appoint Mr. Querio and/or Mr. McPhee as your proxyholder, they will vote, or withhold from voting, in accordance with your directions.
+If you appoint Mr. Cloninger and/or Mr. McPhee as your proxyholder, they will vote, or withhold from voting, in accordance with your directions.
 If you do not specify how you want your shares voted, they will vote FOR:

-- · the election of the directors named in this Circular; and - · the appointment of Deloitte S.A. as auditor.
+- the election of the directors named in this Circular; - the appointment of Deloitte S.A. as auditor; and - the special resolution to approve a reduction in the stated capital account maintained in respect of the common shares of the Corporation (each, a "Common Share").